arabcoders/watchstate/README.md

 ---

-If you don't want to use webhook and want to rely on manual polling the servers for state change, then set the value of `WS_CRON_IMPORT` to `1`.
-By default, we run import every hour.
-However, you can change the schedule by adding another variable `WS_CRON_IMPORT_AT` and set it value to valid cron timing. for example, `0 */2 * * *` it will run every two hours instead of 1 hour.
+If you don't want to use webhook and want to rely on scheduled task for importing, then set the value of `WS_CRON_IMPORT` to `1`.
+By default, we run import the timer is set to run every hour.
+However, you can change the scheduled task timer by adding another variable `WS_CRON_IMPORT_AT` and set it value to valid cron expression. for example, `0 */2 * * *` it will run every two hours instead of 1 hour. beware, this operation is somewhat costly as it's pulls the entire server library.

 # Export watch state